ethereum/go-ethereum/docs/_getting-started/index.md

 ### Send ether to another account

 The command `eth.sendTransaction` can be used to send some ether from one address to another.
 This command takes three arguments: `from`, `to` and `value`.
 These define the sender and recipient addresses (as strings) and the amount of Wei to transfer.
 It is far less error prone to enter the transation value in units of ether rather than Wei, so the value field can take the return value from the `toWei` function.
-The following command, run in the terminal running the Javascript console, sends 0.1 ether from one of the accoutns in the Clef keystore to the other.
+The following command, run in the Javascript console, sends 0.1 ether from one of the accoutns in the Clef keystore to the other.
 Note that the addresses here are examples - the user must replace the address in the `from` field with the address currently owning 1 ether, and the address in the `to` field with the address currently holding 0 ether.

 ```javascript
 eth.sendTransaction({